VXSTATS/com.vxstats.qt/cmake/README.md

 doxygen.cmake
 Template for running doxygen - not yet usable

-find_package.cmake
+find.cmake
-Overall find package to use these variables in other cmake files
+Overall find package or libraries to use these variables in other cmake files

 ## Add environment variables